C-bus Music

 In an ongoing effort to get more organized around here, it occurred to me that what we really need is an alphabetized page for all Columbus musical acts.
 I’m seeing now that some of my earlier efforts on this front were only creating more chaos.
 But, hey, at least they got the ball rolling.

-The issue is, I’m not really sure it made much sense to review a specific album by its medium (CD, cassette, etc.) I guess having the item in my possession made for a decent organizing principle, to inspire me to tackle reviewing those, and that was about it.
+The issue is, I’m not really sure it made much sense to review a specific album by its medium (CD, cassette, etc.) I guess having the item in my possession made for a decent organizing principle, to inspire me to tackle those, and that was about it.
 Not to mention I do have some limited C-bus vinyl to review, but can’t fathom a standalone post about that, and also have no idea how to handle future artifacts I might acquire.
 So it was cool, it was fun, but it’s time to get my house in order.
 I think having an alphabetized list of the musicians – along with rundowns, ratings, and/or whatever else I might cobble together – works better.
 For compilations, or for any other reason, if you want to read reviews of any CDs/cassettes depicted directly below, just click on the corresponding section of those images, and it should take you to the album in question.

 various Columbus Ohio cassette tapes